SoftwareImpacts/SIMPAC-2023-33/README.md

     - the multiple of steps at which you want the data to be written to disk.
     - the output format.
 It can be 'c' for comma separated values (csv), or 'b' for binary.
     For csv format the name of the files written to the output directory is of the form `{step_number}_{process_number}.csv`.
-    For binary output all data per step is written into one file and the step number is the name of the file.
+    For binary output all data per step are written into one file and the step number is the name of the file.
     - which electromagnetic waveform(s) you want to propagate.
     You can choose between a plane wave (not much physical content, but useful for checks) and implementations of Gaussians in 1D, 2D, and 3D.